 |Interest on Rs.500 for 6 days (from 10th February to 15th February)|

 Credit card interest-free period or grace period is the time between the credit card transaction date and the credit card payment due date.
-It hence varies for every transaction made on your credit card.
-Typically the interest-free period ranges from 20 to 50 days.
+It varies for every transaction made on your credit card.
+The interest-free period ranges from 20 to 50 days.
 If you make the payment within the interest-free period, i.e., on or before the due date, you don’t have to pay any interest.
-This means you have enjoyed the credit facility at zero interest.